project-illium/illium-documentation/docs/api/data_messages.md

 }

 message Validator {
     // The validator ID encoded in bytes. bytes validator_ID        = 1;
     // The number of coins staked by this validator. uint64 total_stake        = 2;
+    // The total stake weighted by time lock. uint64 stake_weight       = 3;
-        // The nullifiers for the utxos the validator has staked. repeated bytes nullifiers = 3;
+    // The nullifiers for the utxos the validator has staked. repeated bytes nullifiers = 4;
-        // The total of any unclaimed validator rewards. uint64 unclaimed_coins    = 4;
+    // The total of any unclaimed validator rewards. uint64 unclaimed_coins    = 5;
-        // The number of blocks this validator has created this epoch. uint32 epoch_blocks       = 5;
+    // The number of blocks this validator has created this epoch. uint32 epoch_blocks       = 6;
 }

 message Utxo {
     // The commitment associated with the output bytes commitment    = 1;
     // The amount of coins
     uint64 amount       = 2;
     // The address that the utxo is associated with string address      = 3;
     // Whether or not this is a watch only utxo.
     // We canot spend watch only utxos without the
     // private key.
     bool watchOnly      = 4;
     // Is this utxo staked by the wallet. bool staked         = 5;
+    // The timestamp this utxo is timelocked until (if applicable) int64 locked_untill = 6;
 }

 message RawTransaction {